Title: | Minimalist Async Evaluation Framework for R |

 ---|---|

-Description: | Designed for simplicity, a 'mirai' evaluates an R expression asynchronously in a parallel process, locally or distributed over the network, with the result automatically available upon completion.
-Modern networking and concurrency built on 'nanonext' and 'NNG' (Nanomsg Next Gen) ensure reliable and efficient scheduling, over fast inter-process communications or TCP/IP secured by TLS.
-Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map. |
+Description: | Designed for simplicity, a 'mirai' evaluates an R expression asynchronously in a parallel process, locally or distributed over the network.
+The result is automatically available upon completion.
+Modern networking and concurrency, built on 'nanonext' and 'NNG' (Nanomsg Next Gen), ensures reliable and efficient scheduling over fast inter-process communications or TCP/IP secured by TLS.
+Distributed computing can launch remote resources via SSH or cluster managers.
+An inherently queued architecture handles many more tasks than available processes, and requires no storage on the file system.
+Innovative features include support for otherwise non-exportable reference objects, event-driven promises, and asynchronous parallel map. |

-Authors: | Charlie Gao [aut, cre] , Joe Cheng [ctb], Hibiki AI Limited [cph], Posit Software, PBC [cph] |
+Authors: | Charlie Gao [aut, cre] |

 Maintainer: | Charlie Gao <[email protected]> |